Contact us

 Next steps

-With the consultation process now concluded, attention turns to the Government’s formal response and the anticipated Statement of Changes, expected in March.
-Until the final amendments to the Immigration Rules are laid before Parliament, a degree of uncertainty will remain regarding drafting detail and transitional safeguards.
+With the consultation process concluded, attention turns to the Government’s formal response and the anticipated Statement of Changes laying the earned settlement framework.
+Until the final amendments to the Immigration Rules are laid before Parliament, a degree of uncertainty will remain regarding drafting detail, the start date and transitional safeguards.

 Nonetheless, the policy trajectory is evident: access to settlement in the United Kingdom is likely to become more conditional, more protracted and more closely aligned with demonstrable economic and civic contribution.
 Migrants and employers should seek timely professional advice to assess exposure and prepare for the forthcoming legislative changes.